programminghistorian/jekyll/lessons/getting-started.md

 -   Back up your computer
 -   ##### Install Python v.
 2 and Python “Beautiful Soup” module

-    1. Open a terminal (`Dash Home`{.userinput}, then type `Terminal`{.userinput}, then click on the Terminal icon).
+    1. Open a terminal (`Dash Home`, then type `Terminal`, then click on the Terminal icon).
-    2. Now type:
+    2. Now type: `sudo apt-get install python2.7 python-beautifulsoup`
-        `sudo apt-get install python2.7 python-beautifulsoup`{.userinput}
+    3. Enter your password, and then type `Y` to finish the install.
-    3. Enter your password, and then type `Y`{.userinput} to finish the install.
         Note that you probably have Python 2.7 installed already, so don’t be alarmed if Ubuntu tells you that.
 -   ##### Create a directory

     You will keep your Python programs in this directory.
 It can be